wyozi/lua-pngencoder/README.md

 png:write { 0, 0xFF, 0 } -- RGB(0, 255, 0) pixel at 1x0
 -- TODO: write rest of the pixels to fill rest of the 64x64 canvas

+assert(png.done) -- just a failsafe to make sure we've filled the whole allocated PNG space

 local data = png.output -- table containing raw PNG data
 ```

 Note that the `output` table is populated in streaming fashion as you call `write`.
-There is no indication of partial PNG file, so you __must__ write all
+You __must__ write all
-the `width * height * 3` bytes before doing anything with the output, unless you're into corrupted PNG files for some reason.
+the `width * height * 3` bytes before doing anything with the output to make sure the footer is properly written and the PNG file is complete.
+You can use the `done` flag to make sure you're done writing.